 Meanwhile, Dormammu is practically climaxing over all the power the Evil Eye has bestowed on him.
 While relishing the merging of dimensions he also conjures up a mystic image of the approaching Avengers and Defenders so he can keep an eye on them as they fight their way toward the floating rock where he and Loki are standing.

 Loki, still blinded following his (then) most recent battle with Thor, once again complains to Dormammu that he STILL hasn’t restored his vision like he promised to do once Loki helped him trick the Earth heroes into reassembling the Evil Eye.
 The Lord of the Dark Dimension reminds Loki how he betrayed him (Dormammu) by tricking the Avengers into fighting the Defenders for the fragments of the Evil Eye of Avalon.

 Angrily, Dormammu causes a mystic cage of energy to imprison Loki.
 Suddenly, Uatu the Watcher appears on the floating slab of rock alongside Dormammu and the caged Loki.

 NOTE: For those not familiar with the Watcher here’s a brief explanation – Millions of years ago, Uatu and his race – for reasons irrelevant to this story – vowed to merely “watch” and record the events of the universe without interfering.
 Each Watcher is assigned to a different populated world.
-Earth’s Watcher, Uatu, first appeared in the Fantastic Four comic books but had since become a staple in the Marvel Universe.
+Earth’s Watcher, Uatu, first appeared in the Fantastic Four comic books but had since become a staple in the entire Marvel Universe.

 Dormammu threatens to destroy Uatu if he interferes, but Uatu, having recently been tried and punished by his fellow Watchers over his repeated bending of the rules to help various superheroes save his beloved Earth, assures the Lord of the Dark Dimension that he has learned his lesson and will just WATCH and chronicle the events, like he’s supposed to.